TyTodd/mit-nsbe-portfolio-workshop/README.md

 #### Mac

-Fist make sure you have homebrew installed.
+First make sure you have homebrew installed.
 If you don't you can install it by running the following command in your terminal:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"